 Now, I’d be remiss if I didn’t mention that the chocolate buttercream frosting is equally impressive.
 Like lick the bowl impressive.
 It’s also vegan, dairy-free and paleo, depending on how you make it.

-I’ve separated that recipe into it’s own post, so that you can easily search for it and use on other cake or cupcake recipes in the future.
+I’ve separated that recipe into its own post, so that you can easily search for it and use on other cake or cupcake recipes in the future.
 But together, I’m not kidding when I say that this is by far the best paleo chocolate cake recipe out there.
 It may even be the best chocolate cake recipe.
 Period.

-Serve it up with a cold glass of my Homemade Cashew Milk and you’ll be in heaven.
+Serve it up with a cold glass of my homemade cashew milk, almond milk or oat milk, and you’ll be in heaven.
 Or serve leftovers up for breakfast (umm, I did) along with a glass of Chemex Coffee or Cold Brew Coffee.

-Paleo Chocolate Cake
+- Chocolate Mug Cake

 Amazing Paleo Chocolate Cake (gluten-free, dairy-free)